199ocero/ailoomhub-cli/README.md

 ### PostgreSQL Setup

-To get started, make sure you have PostgreSQL installed on your system.
-If you don't have it installed yet, you can download it [here](link_to_download).
+To get started, make sure you have PostgreSQL v14 installed on your system.
+If you don't have it installed yet, you can download it [here](https://www.postgresql.org/download/).

 #### Creating a Database